Artist Chuck Gardner uses vintage barn wood to create one of a kind American flags.

 Jump right to my shop on ETSY and see my current stock of flags for sale by clicking here:

 I grew up in the hills of Georgia, and after some higher education in San Diego, I now reside with my beautiful wife in the small town of Port Royal, South Carolina.
 I make my wooden flags in an art studio here in the Lowcountry, each one with careful attention to detail.
 I only use rock solid antique lumber, at least 100 years old.
 Most of my wood comes from the northeast United States, and is a mix of heavy oak, black walnut and hemlock, among others.
-Each flag is one of a kind, and build to last, with an oil based coating on both sides, so they are suitable for indoor or outdoor display.
+Each flag is one of a kind and build to last, with multiple oil based coatings on both sides so they are suitable for indoor or outdoor display.
 I use heavy duty exterior decking screws to hold everything together, and heavy duty galvanized wire for hanging on the back.
 I make each flag before I list it for sale, so the flag you see is the exact flag you will get, although I am happy to take on custom orders for any type flag.

 The picture above is myself with the Governor of Georgia, Nathan Deal.
 I was honored to have been selected to display one of my flags in the capitol building, and currently have a smaller version hanging in Governor Deal’s private office.
 I have refined my technique a bit since then, which you will notice when you visit my shop on ETSY.
 I have many of my flags hanging in commercial locations now including UNO’s Chicago Grill, Starbucks and several corporate locations around the globe.